 Musicians at Home—Rika Seko

-In fact, after graduating from Tokyo University of the Arts, she moved to Bogota Colombia to play in both the Colombia Symphony and the Bogota Philharmonic Orchestra.
-She also took up a busy career as a soloist and recitalist.
+Editor's note: Rika Seko graduated from Tokyo University of the Arts and moved to Bogota Colombia to play in both the Colombia Symphony and the Bogota Philharmonic Orchestra where she was active as both a soloist and recitalist.
 She moved to Chicago in 1994 to play in the Grant Park Orchestra, Music of the Baroque, and the Elmhurst Symphony, where she serves as concertmaster.
-When COVID-19 brought the performing arts to standstill, she suddenly had to grapple with something new: free time.

 I indulged myself with luxurious practice—working on technical problems that I never had time to address.
 Once it got warm outside and the virus in Illinois got better, I got involved in two groups of string quartet/quintet meetings outdoors.
 Playing repertoire that I had never before had a chance to learn—just for the sake of itself—has been gratifying.
 We are now looking for ways to somehow safely continue the meetings as the temperature cools.